OrchardCMS/OrchardCore/src/docs/reference/modules/Migrations/README.md

         public int UpdateFrom2()
         {
             _contentDefinitionManager.AlterTypeDefinition("Product", type => type
-                // content items of this type can have drafts .Draftable()
+                // Content items of this type can have drafts .Draftable()
-                // content items versions of this type have saved .Versionable()
+                // Content items versions of this type are versionable .Versionable()
-                // this content type appears in the New menu section .Creatable()
+                // This content type appears in the New menu section .Creatable()
-                // permissions can be applied specifically to instances of this type .Securable()
+                // Permissions can be applied specifically to instances of this type .Securable()
             );
             return 3;